SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cumulocity-sensor-app.md

 *   Cinco Scale
 *   CirrusSense Pressure Sensor

-Additional devices will be supported and made available within the application.
+More devices will be supported in the future and made available within the application.

 > **Info:** The Barista.io demo demonstrates the use of connected weight and pressure sensors to brew the perfect coffee.
 The demo sends measurements from up to 4 connected Bluetooth devices to Cumulocity IoT in real time.